 A Nurse Practitioner (A.R.N.P.) is a registered nurse (RN) with additional education, clinical training, and certification.
 Nurse Practitioners are licensed to diagnose illness and prescribe treatment.
 While they are trained to work independently, our Nurse practitioners work hand in hand with our Family Physicians to ensure continuity of your care.

 What is a Physician Assistant?

 Physician Assistants (PA-Cs) are certified health care professionals, educated in the medical model, who diagnose illness and prescribe treatment under the supervision of a physician.
 Within the physician-PA model, physician assistants exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.

 Our Nurse Clinic is staffed and operated Monday through Friday by some of the most experienced nurses in our department.
 Our Nurse Clinic nurses provide disease specific education, monitoring (e.g. blood pressure, etc.) and medication administration as prescribed by our physicians.

 How do I schedule an appointment?

 We are committed to providing you access to care when you need it.
 Our regular office hours are Monday through Friday, 8:30am to 5:00pm.
 We also offer early evening and Saturday morning office hours for sudden or unexpected illness.
 While we do schedule same day appointments for urgent problems, we encourage you to call in advance to schedule an appointment at a convenient time with your personal physician.
-Please refer to the contact information below for telephone numbers.
+Please refer to the contact information in the box to the right for telephone numbers.